 Note - This is not valid for time-sensitive emails.

-The most optimum solution for an email marketer would send an email right when the users open their mailbox.
+The most optimum solution for an email marketer would be to send an email right when the users is most likely to open their inbox.
 The email will be right at the top!
 Of course, this would require telepathic powers and sadly the world has not reached there yet!

 a).
-Smart campaigns - We learn your user's email open time.
-If you send a smart campaign we send an email to them at a time they are most likely to open the email (based on there past behavior)
+Smart campaigns - With smart campaigns we send your emails at a time they are most likely to open it.

 b).
 Geo optimized delivery - This is important if you have subscribers from across the globe.
 Suppose you want to send a campaign at 9 AM, Geo Optimized Delivery ensures that everyone gets the email at 9 AM their local time.
 That's right, no more sending marketing emails to your subscribers at 2:32 AM!